A lot or a little?

 Set up a problem on Mathway, have your kid work out the problem with pencil and paper, have her explain each step she used to solve the problem, and then use Mathway to check the work.
 If you have the paid subscription, talk through the step-by-step solution and see how it matches up with your kid's own work.

-Have your teen create his or her own glossary of terms from the built-in glossary.
+Have your teen create his or her own glossary of terms from the built-in glossary on the website.
 What words are important to understand for his or her current math class?
 How are those terms related?

 - Subjects: Math: algebra, arithmetic, calculus, statistics